Using the Slash Accounting Dashboard

 - Failed: Transactions that encountered an error during sync.
 This tab only appears when there are failed entries to address.

-Each tab shows a count so you can quickly see how much needs attention.
+Each tab shows a count so you can quickly see if any actions need attention.

 Reviewing and Editing Transactions